docsforadobe/docsforadobe.dev/docs/contributing/common-components/extending-common-components.md

-# Overriding Common Components
+# Extending Common Components

-If you want to *override* a common component in your guide, we've provided methods to update just your guide.
+If you want to extend the common components in your guide, we've provided a few methods to do so.

 Note that for the below cases, you **must** use the methods outlined below – we've built a system for overriding various MkDocs features, and this system is required for full compatibility.

 !!! note
     Please override sparingly!
 Consistency between guides is important.

-??? tip "Quick override reference"
+??? tip "Quick extension reference"

     Assuming you're familiar with some of the below, here's a quick list of allowable overrides: